bookconsultancy

 • Stay Away From Sick People: If someone around you has a cold or flu, keep your distance to avoid getting sick.

-• Cover Your Mouth And Nose: If you feel unwell, cover your mouth and nose with a tissue when you cough or sneeze.
+• Cover Your Mouth and Nose: If you feel unwell, cover your mouth and nose with a tissue when you cough or sneeze.
 Throw the tissue away and wash your hands immediately.

 Following these simple tips can lower your chances of getting a chest infection and keep your respiratory system healthy.
 Mobi Doctor provides expert advice and treatment options online if you're worried about a chest infection.
 Our caring professionals can guide you in managing symptoms and preventing diseases, all from the comfort of your home.